Global Adjustment 2015

-In order to prevent electricity shortages, a reserve of approximately 1,400 megawatts (MW) is always on stand-by.
-Since the Independent Electricity System Operator (IESO) over-estimates Ontario’s need for power as an insurance policy, they must make up for the extra money they are paying electricity generators each day.
+In order to prevent electricity shortages in the province, a reserve of approximately 1,400 megawatts (MW) is always on stand-by.
+While the Independent Electricity System Operator (IESO) over-estimates Ontario’s need for power, they must make up for the added cost they are paying for the surplus electricity each day.

-The GA tax was created by the IESO to recoup those costs, applying extra fees to large energy users on days inwhich energy is in the greatest demand - or peak days.
+The Global Adjustment (GA) tax was created by the IESO to recoup those costs, applying extra fees to large energy users on days inwhich energy is in the greatest demand - also known as, peak days.
 This equates to more than $8 billion across Ontario.
-At Western, of the $16 million energy costs, roughly $7 million of that total goes to the university's contribution to the GA.
+At Western, of the roughly $17 million energy costs, roughly $7 million of that total goes to the university's contribution to the GA.

 Campus community members are encouraged to engage in the following types of initiatives to contribute to our general sustainability on an ongoing basis.